omkarcloud/google-maps-scraper/advanced.md

 It's best to limit the number of reviews to scrape to a number like 100 or 1000.

+**Important**: If you are a Data Scientist focused on scraping reviews for Data Analysis, we encourage you to use our [Google Maps Reviews Scraper](https://github.com/omkarcloud/google-maps-reviews-scraper), as it is specially tailored for Data Scientists.

 ### ❓ How to select more fields?

 Seeing a lot of fields can be intimidating, so we have only kept the most important fields in the output.